Meet Our Students

 Letter to my Host FamilyMeet Tihalina,16, from France, writes “I want to discover the world not through books or screens, but through smiles, meetings, and everyday gestures.”
 She and her family have adopted goats who they refer to as the “Queens of the garden”.
 Besides loving her four-legged family members, she enjoys a close-knit home life with her two brothers and dad.
 She describes herself as independent and enthusiastic.
 She has a wide range of interests including music, reading, photography and scouting which she enjoys due the respect for nature and teamwork that it fosters.
 She is also very involved in sports and physical activity such as tennis, basketball, ping pong, track, dance, and roller skating.
 She is also very dedicated to the philosophy of cultural exchange.
 She is extremely focused on bringing unique cultural experiences to the table-literally- she loves to cook crepes, kouign-amman and her family’s special recipe from the Southwest of France, canelés Bordelais.
 Tihalina also wants to learn about and take part in such American traditions as Thanksgiving.
 Please consider opening your home to a student who is full of appreciation of other cultures and wishes to learn all she can as well as share the uniqueness of her own with you.

-| Languages: | Spanish, English |
+| Languages: | Italian, Spanish, English |

-| Siblings: | One older brother |
+| Siblings: | One older sister and one younger sister |

-| Mother: | Accounting |
+| Mother: | Caretaker |

-| SN008MH Y |
+| IM017HH Y |

 Interests

-| Languages: | Spanish, English, German |
+| Languages: | French, English, Basque, Spanish |

-| Siblings: | older sister |
+| Siblings: | None |

-| Mother: | Teacher |
+| Mother: | Merchant |

-| Father: | Salesman |
+| Father: | Merchant |

 | Religion: | Not Involved |

-| GE001HH Y |
+| FR017HH Y |

 Interests